hashgraph/hedera-mirror-node/docs/design/parser.md

 1. Finalize design
 1. Refactoring
-    1. Add the interfaces `StreamEventsHandler` and `RecordStreamEventsHandler`
+    1. Add the interfaces and domains
     1. Split `RecordFileLogger` class into two
         1. Create `PostgresWritingRecordStreamEventsHandler`.
 Move existing postgres writer code from `RecordFileLogger` to new class as-is.
         1. Rename `RecordFileLogger` to `RecordItemParser`.
 Add `.. implements RecordItemListener`

 #### Milestone 2

-All top level tasks can be done in parallel
+All top level tasks can be done in parallel.

 1. Perf
     1. Replace `PostgresCSVDomainWriter` by `PostgresWritingRecordStreamEventsHandler` to test db insert performance and establish baseline